Approach To learning

-Our approach to learning is formed around a framework of four guiding principles that include creativity, collaboration, critical thinking, and complex problem-solving.
-Lessons are designed to be engaging, to challenge and stretch your child.
-Our ‘ideal classrooms’ provide a high-tech, innovative environment, that promotes collaboration between students, their peers and their teachers.
-Children are taught in single-sex classes between the ages of 11-16, which allows us to adapt our teaching style to boys and girls who are maturing at different rates.
+Our approach to learning is formed around a framework of four guiding principles that include creativity, collaboration, critical thinking and complex problem-solving.
+Lessons are designed to be engaging, and to challenge and stretch your child.
+Our ‘ideal classrooms’ provide an innovative environment that promotes collaboration between students, their peers and their teachers.

 Every child at Stamford is encouraged to be an independent thinker and take the lead in their own education.
-We introduce this at an early age through programmes such as ILIC, CREEDS, and the ‘Year 7/8 Challenge’, that encourage independent learning, social responsibility and good habits of mind.
+We introduce this at an early age through programmes such as ILIC and the ‘Year 7/8 Challenge’, that encourage independent learning, social responsibility and good habits of mind.

-These initiatives foster a positive outlook on learning, teaching students how to learn from experience and understanding how to make choices and behave intelligently.
+These initiatives foster a positive outlook on learning, teaching students how to learn from experience, and understand how to make choices and behave intelligently.

 Pupils benefit from teaching which encourages them to have high expectations.
 Different groups of pupils make good progress in lessons as a result of effective screening and diagnosis.ISI Report 2017 Stamford High School

 Pupils show a strong desire to clarify and deepen their understanding through questioning and perseverance in problem solving.
 They thoroughly enjoy the challenge of thinking independently and creatively.ISI Report 2017 Stamford School

 At the Stamford Endowed Schools, all Scholars can look forward to participating in the Scholars’ Programme, will be recognised as a Scholar and have his/her name included on the Scholars List.Academic Scholarships